 • Climate Change

-In combating Climate change, the Sustainable Fuelwood Management (SFM) project was introduced via an agroforestry land-use system to promote the sustainable production and utilization of fuelwood to contribute to meeting energy needs, enhance food and fodder cultivation and the reclamation of degraded forest and coastal landscapes.
+In combating Climate change, the Sustainable Fuelwood Management (SFM) project was introduced via an agroforestry land-use system to adress clean energy need, boos forest reforestation and food production within degradated forest areas in the State.

 • Degraded arid lands in the northern part of the state in Ogoja, Obanliku, Yala, and Obudu are being restored and desert encroachment is pushing back.

-• The cultivation of soil-nitrogen-fixing- trees and crops (Afzelia African, Brychistgia Euryocoma, groundnuts, cowpea) is promoting food security, also improving the nutrient content of the degraded lands, and enhancing the provision of ecosystem goods and services (biodiversity soil nutrient enrichment, control of soil and wind erosion, carbon sequestration and watershed protection).
+• The cultivation of soil-nitrogen-fixing- trees and crops is promoting food security, also improving the nutrient content of the degraded lands

 • Support to Community Forest Management Committees in project landlord communities (Ogoja, Obanliku, Yala, Odukpani, Obudu, Akpabuyo, and Calabar Municipal) is boosting project maintenance, goodwill among the community and the state.